The Silence and the Fallout — Modern Paraphrase | fresh.bible

 Here's where it gets complicated.
 Watch the different reactions:

-Sometimes the most damaging thing isn't the wrong that was done.
+Sometimes it's not the original wrong that does the lasting damage.
 It's the silence of the person who should have spoken up.
 Jacob's passivity here set the stage for everything that followed.

 Hamor came to negotiate as if this were a business deal.
 As if you could fix what happened with a marriage contract and some trade agreements: